kaola-fed/foxman/README.md

 };
 ```

-[Dive into documentation](https://foxman.js.org/#/configuration) if you wanna get more configuration guides
+[Dive into documentation ⇗](https://foxman.js.org/#/configuration) if you wanna get more configuration guides

 ### 2. Run